tejedamiguel6/mmint/README.md

 ### moved logic in one setTimeout

 moving the logic to one setTimeout and waiting for the data to finish loading(price), after, i pushed the content into my results array.

+# How to run

+after loading up `index.html` the initial script will run, to fulfil the requirements, i created a seperate function that is currently commented out; we will uncomment it out and paste into the console during demo to demonstrate how the script will extract the data from the page